Transylvania University: Residence halls

 The western half of the campus contains most of the residential parts of the campus.
 Dalton-Voigt Hall opened in the fall of 2015 and houses first-year students.
 This $7 million, 144-bed facility offers suite-style living and common spaces for studying and activities.
 Jefferson Davis Hall and Henry Clay Hall were demolished in June 2015 to make space for construction of Kincaid Hall and Bassett Hall, which are similar to Dalton-Voigt and opened in January 2017.

 Thomson Hall was opened in the fall of 2008.
 It received Energy Star rating in 2009.
 It features 31 suite-style units, including study areas, living rooms, kitchenettes, bathrooms, and bedrooms.
 The building is three stories tall, has 28000 ft2 of space, and cost $5.5 million.
 Thomson Hall was built to be environmentally friendly and exceeds state insulating value requirements by 28 percent.
 It has geothermal heating and energy, low-flow shower heads, a total energy recovery wheel on outside ventilation, fifty percent recycled material in the parking lot surface, and energy-saving lighting.

 Dalton-Voigt, Thomson, Kincaid, and Bassett Halls surround Back Circle, a central outdoor field where students can socialize, play sports, or do homework.

 The other residence spaces on campus are Poole Residence Center and Rosenthal Apartment Complex.
 Poole houses first-year students in large, suite-style rooms.
 Rosenthal houses upper-class students in an outdoor apartment style.

 Campus Center

 The newly built and renovated William T. Young Campus Center opened in 2020.
 It is a 97710 ft2 building—61,400 square feet of new construction and 36,310 square feet of renovated space.
 Replacing Forrer Hall, the structure offers two dining locations, an athletic workout facility, a competition-sized swimming pool, and numerous meeting spaces of all sizes and uses.
 It also houses the health and wellness center, student life offices, and the bookstore.

-The Campus Center was dedicated in October 2021 where William T. Young Sr., whom the original Campus Center was named for, and William T. Young Jr. were recognized for their many contributions to the university over the years.
-Both chaired the Transylvania Board of Trustees.
-Portraits of both Youngs adorn a wall of the new Center to commemorate the family's contributions.
+The Campus Center was dedicated in October 2021 where William T. Young Sr., for whom the original Campus Center was named, and William T. Young Jr. were recognized for their many contributions to the institution over the years.
+Both chaired the Transylvania University Board of Trustees.
+Portraits of both men adorn a wall of the new center to commemorate the family's contributions.